Planned system outage: A number of IT systems will be temporarily unavailable on 7 March 2026 from 10am–6pm AEDT due to scheduled maintenance.

 Current opportunities

-FPM CPD officer
+CPD officer - FPM

 FPM fellows interested in continuing professional development (CPD) are invited to get in touch about the role of FPM CPD officer.

-Learn more or submit your EOI (with a copy of your CV) to FPM by Thursday 26 February 2026
+Learn more or submit your EOI (with a copy of your CV) to FPM by March 27 2026.

 Accreditation reviewers